ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

    - However, in accordance with official osu! tournament support rules, eliminated players must not hold a staff position that gives them early access to privileged information, such as mappool selector or playtester.
 5. Players must form a team with exactly one other player before registering.
    - Solo registrations and teams with more than 2 players are invalid.
-6. Each team must have a combined total of 21,000 pp or less.
+6. Each team must have a combined total of 21.000pp or less.
    - For this purpose, pp values are frozen after the signup period concludes.
 7. Each team must select one captain.
    - The captain is responsible for all communication between the team and the tournament staff.